Draft Measures and Actions!

 Figure 1 - Steering Committee

-The map below showcases the exact area that will be captured in the CDCC Climate Action Plan (CAP).
+The map below showcases the exact area that will be captured in the CDCC Climate Action Plan (CAP), highlighting both LIDAC (Low-Income and Disadvantaged Communities) and non-LIDAC areas.

 Map highlighting El Paso and Hudspeth counties in Texas, USA, as the study area with details: 10 municipalities, 2 counties, 5 international ports of entry, 15 census-designated places and unincorporated communities.